 Click on a letter below for a larger view:

 The men in our area were well represented in the Civil War, World Wars I & II, the Korean War, Vietnam and every action since.
-Come see our great selection of local uniforms worn.
+There are currently 18 mannequins displaying men and women in various branches of the service and conflicts and one war bride.
+All uniforms and the wedding dress were locally donated.